hshutan/FlipDotCompendium/README.md

 This example image shows the order of bits for the first two columns of a sign.
 When [sending an image to the sign](#sending-an-image---all-dots-on) you must correctly order the bits, and then represent them as HEX in ASCII.

 As an over simplified example, imagine the first two columns pictured above are alternating on/off dots ``01010101010101010101010101010101`` this binary would be converted to and sent as ``55555555`` in ASCII.
 Remember not to send raw ``0x55 0x55 0x55 0x55`` HEX out the serial port, it must be represented as ASCII.
-Meaning the data that actually gets sent out over serial is twice as much: ``0x35 0x35 0x35 0x35 0x35 0x35 0x35 0x35`` This is because MODBUS ASCII sacrifices performance for human readability.
+Meaning the data that actually gets sent out over serial is twice as much: ``0x35 0x35 0x35 0x35 0x35 0x35 0x35 0x35`` This is because Modbus ASCII sacrifices performance for human readability.